-(U) Date Time Medical and Non-Medical Events Friday Jan.
+(U) T i a Madical and Non-Madical France Date Time Medical and Non-Medical Events Friday Jan.
 5 7:00 p.m.
 Secretary Austin resumes his authorities.
 Saturday Jan.
 6 Secretary Austin undergoes a medical procedure under moderate sedation for approximately 1 hour.
 Monday Jan.
 8 Secretary Austin undergoes a medical procedure under moderate sedation for approximately half an hour.
 Secretary Austin arrives in the procedure room for a medical procedure. ~ 4:12 p.m.
 The room is cleared for Secretary Austin to take a call with the APNSA.
 Tuesday Jan.
 9 4:13 - 4:16 p.m.
 Secretary Austin takes a call with the APNSA.
 Jan.
-5 Approximately half an hour prior to the procedure, Secretary Austin receives an epidural.
+9 Approximately half an hour prior to the procedure, Secretary Austin receives an epidural.
 Secretary Austin undergoes a medical procedure for approximately 1 hour.
 Monday Jan.
 15 10:25 a.m.
 Secretary Austin departs from WRNMMC.
 (U)